Ali-Nikaein/Port_status_checker/README.md

 ## Code Explanation
 The code initializes the Winsock library, creates a socket for each specified port, and attempts to connect to the host on that port.
 If the connection is successful, it prints that the port is open and identifies the service running on that port.
 If the connection fails, it indicates that the port is closed.

-## Error Handling
-The code includes basic error handling, such as checking if the correct number of command-line arguments is provided and handling socket creation failures.

 ## Disclaimer
 This tool is intended for educational and testing purposes only.
 Unauthorized port scanning of systems without permission is illegal and unethical.
 Ensure you have the appropriate authorization before using this tool on any network.
 The developer is not responsible for any misuse or consequences arising from the use of this tool.